quii/learn-go-with-tests/concurrency.md

 Anonymous functions have a number of features which make them useful, two of which we're using above.
 Firstly, they can be executed at the same time that they're declared - this is what the `()` at the end of the anonymous function is doing.
-Secondly they maintain access to the lexical scope they are defined in - all the variables that are available at the point when you declare the anonymous function are also available in the body of the function.
+Secondly they maintain access to the lexical scope in which they are defined - all the variables that are available at the point when you declare the anonymous function are also available in the body of the function.

 The body of the anonymous function above is just the same as the loop body was before.
-The only difference is that each iteration of the loop will start a new goroutine, concurrent with the current process (the `WebsiteChecker` function) each of which will add its result to the results map.
+The only difference is that each iteration of the loop will start a new goroutine, concurrent with the current process (the `WebsiteChecker` function).
+Each goroutine will add its result to the results map.

 But when we run `go test`: